Rainbowpen/vmx_with_c-sharp/midterm/README.md

-# This is friday vmx class's midterm note
+# This is friday vmx class's midterm notes